yxycman/costs-optimizer/README.md

 ### Requirements

-You need only Python 3.6+ and dependencies defined in the `requirements.txt` file
+You need only Python 3.9+ with dependencies defined in the `requirements.txt` file

 ## Example